Search This Site

 How to determine IDE or SATA.

 When you are ready to purchase a DVD burner or upgrade an existing one, you will need to take into account the interface your DVD drive needs.
-To do that, review the section on Interfaces in my hard drive guide at the above link.
-The descriptions and steps laid out there can also be applied directly to DVD drives.
+To do that, review the section on Interfaces in the hard drive guide at the above link.
+The descriptions and steps laid out there can also be applied directly to drives.

 Return to Computer Drives from DVD Drives